 The Louis Sheid was a Belgian steamer whose wrecking was the result of a rescue operation in mid channel.
 In December 1939 the freighter Tajandoen was either torpedoed by Prien (who had dispatched the Royal Oak at Scapa Flow) or mined.
 The Louis Sheid helped to rescue the survivors, but being a neutral ship in enemy waters the captain made for land in earnest.
 Heavy rain, a southerly gale and few shore lights meant that they couldn’t see the rocks as the boat hurtled into the South Devon coast just by Thurlestone.
 All her crew plus the survivors from the Tajandoen were rescued by a combination of lifeboats and shore based rocket rescue apparatus.
 Despite attempts to refloat the Louis Sheid she was wedged well into the rocks.
 Some salvage took place, and after fierce gales the boat split into two.
 Over the following years a lot of salvage took place with even an aerial ropeway contructed from the cliffs onto the wreck so as to take metal away.

 The Sheid is a good shore dive.
 The wreck can be dived at any state of the tide, but south westerlies will blow the site right out.
-She is best dived from Leas Foot beach which means parking in Thurlestone golf club and then walking a short distance to the sandy shore.
+She can be dived from Leas Foot beach which means parking in Thurlestone golf club and then walking a short distance to the sandy beach, or alternatively she can be dived from South Milton sands, on the other side of the headland.
+The latter is probably easier now, parking on the headland, walking down to the beach and heading directly west.
 Until 2007, the wreck was easily located by a stempost that emerged above the waves at low water.
 Alas no more, so locating the wreck while swimming in the water can be challenging.
 Once found, the wreck is really superb.
 She lies upright in 10m of water and is well broken but the main lines of the boat can be pieced together.
 The boilers are well preserved, as is the rudder and part of the stern section.
 The wreck supports a good population of wrasse, pollack and much other sea life.
 In the day time the wreck is colourful, while at night a different atmosphere and a multitude of life presides.

 The Louis Sheid is an excellent night dive, and if dived at a full moon with good visibility is unforgettable